 People are always waiting in some sort of line.

-Sometimes waiting in line is stressful and one way to relieve it is
+Sometimes waiting in line is stressful and one way to relieve it is by jokes

 They use an app that will give them a joke of the category they chose